cezou/CppModules/SquidNorm.fr.md

     std::vector<double>::const_iterator it; // One line before iterator declaration for (it = values.begin(); it != values.end(); ++it)
-        if (*it < 0) // If there's o nly one line instruction in loops, no brackets needed sum -= *it * 2; // Same in conditions return sum / count;
+        if (*it < 0) // If there's only one line instruction in loops, no brackets needed sum -= *it * 2; // Same in conditions return sum / count;
 }